Fox Davidson Housing & Mortgage report, Quarter 2 2016.

-Outside of prime central London we continue to see clients buying property and clients selling property and in the right areas properties are still going above asking price.
+Outside of prime central London, we continue to see clients buying property and clients selling property and in the right areas, properties are still going above the asking price.

-Home track comments: ‘At present we don’t expect widespread house price falls.
+“At present, we don’t expect widespread house price falls.
 It’s unlikely that we’ll see a significant upsurge in people who have to sell – which tends to be triggered by higher mortgage rates or a deterioration in the economic outlook.
-But we do expect a rapid deceleration in house price growth from almost 9% nationally – and 13% in London – down to lower single digits by the year end.’
+But we do expect a rapid deceleration in house price growth from almost 9% nationally – and 13% in London – down to lower single digits by the year end.”

 - Price of property coming to market falls 0.9% (-£2,647) this month, within usual expectations for the run-up to the summer holiday season

 - Buyer demand in the two weeks since the surprise referendum result is consistent with 2014 although down on 2015:

 - Same period in 2015 benefited substantially from post-election boost so enquiries this year are down 16% compared to that period

 - 2014 was not distorted by the election so is a better basis for comparison, and buyer enquiries are at the same level as the like-for-like two weeks in 2014